 - Student research fellows get a heads-up on policy-related events and courses being offered by the Public Policy Center;

-- Students may use their PPC title on their resume, signature block, grant submissions, applications, and elsewhere
+- Students may use their PPC title on their resume, signature block, grant submissions, applications, Linkedin profile, and elsewhere.

 - How do I become a PPC Research Fellow?

 - Student employees of the PPC are automatically enrolled in the program;

 - Students who enroll in PPC coursework or programs may request to be included in the program (some are automatically enrolled, so ask your instructor);

 - Many faculty members across campus are doing policy-relevant research with students.
 If you’re working with such a faculty member, you’re eligible!
 Just ask your faculty mentor to request your enrollment in the program.

 The Public Policy Center is pleased to offer several courses to help students explore their communities, discover what they are innately drawn to do, and study contemporary policy issues.
 Our courses are housed in University College and taught by Public Policy Center faculty members, staff, and post-docs.

 Explore Iowa is a one-of-a-kind experience that allows students to explore the University of Iowa and beyond.
 Students attend concerts, plays, museum showings, food festivals, and sporting events, among other events, and reflect on these experiences both in class and in written reflections.
 A lecture series accompanies the class, exposing students to experts in a variety of fields including: the FBI, astronomy, national politics, and University organizations.
 Small discussion sections are led by Peer Mentors -- undergraduate students who have been through the Explore Iowa experience already.
 The cool news?
 You can apply to be a Peer Mentor once you've completed the course.This course is offered in the Fall.